GadgetBlaster/JavaScript-DnD-Dungeon-Generator/README.md

-# D&D Dungeon Generator
+# JavaScript D&D Dungeon Generator

-This JavaScript based D&D Dungeon Generator takes user input to randomly generate a dungeon map within the chosen configurations.
-Dynamically generated SVG elements are drawn in HTML and accompanied with dungeon room descriptions, doorway connections, and room contents.
+A JavaScript based D&D Dungeon Generator.
+Procedurally generates a dungeon map based on your selected configurations.
+The map is drawn as a printable SVG element and accompanied with dungeon room descriptions, doorway connections, and room contents.

 ## Examples